aehparta/sctable/README.md

 Parse stats from old StarCraft end of game screenshots.

 Saving this here just for my own amusemed.
-This code was written to be compiled in Windows 98 with DJGPP somewhere in the years 1999 and 2000.
+This code was written to be compiled in Windows 98 with DJGPP somewhere in the years 1999 and 2000 and I have not touched it since.
 To my surprise still compiles in linux with g++ perfectly and actually works.

 ## help
 ```sh